manarsaighi/xrp/README.md

 ![Flower Manager](image-2.png)

 The flower manager is in charger of procedural generation of the flowers.
-From here you can control the amount og flowers spawned, how far apart they spawn from each other, and where they spawn on the y-axis.
+From here you can control the amount of flowers spawned, how far apart they spawn from each other, and where they spawn on the y-axis.

 ![Pollen](image-3.png)